gradle/gradle/design-docs/component-metadata.md

 - Publish and resolve with branch value that contains non-ascii characters
 - Reasonable error message when publishing with invalid branch value
 - Branch attribute is cached until module is refreshed
+- Test coverage for publishing with extra-info set
+- Test coverage for accessing ivyStatus in component metadata rules

 ### Open issues

-- Sync up the IvyModuleDescriptor and IvyModuleMetadata: add extra-info and status to descriptor, add
-- Rename IvyModuleDescriptor -> IvyModuleDescriptorSpec, IvyModuleMetadata -> IvyModuleDescriptor
 - Component metadata rules get called twice when a cached version is found and an updated version is also found in a repository
-- No validation rules for status in ValidatingIvyPublisher

 ## Story: Build script reports all versions tested for dynamic version